SOLID is an acronym for the five important principles of Object-Oriented Design (OOD).

 It's is expected that a child class will inherit everything from its base class.
 A child class should only extend the behavior but never narrows it down.

-This means that if we have a base Class A and a child Class B then we should be able to call any method of base class onto the object of child class without having incorrect results.
+then we should be able to call any method of base class onto the object of child class without having incorrect results.

 Example: